 Internal control refers to procedures or practices within an organisation to ensure that the organisation achieves the targets set in the strategy, uses resources economically and the information in support of management decisions is reliable.
-Internal control also ensures that risk management, custody of client assets and asset protection are adequately organised.
-Internal controls also ensure compliance with regulations and approved ethical principles.
+Internal control also ensures that risk management, custody of client assets and protection of property is adequately arranged.
+Conformance to regulations and approved ethical principles, too, are ensured through internal control.